 Arsenal vs. Liverpool in Philly: Start time, channel, how to watch and stream

-This is the second straight summer Philly has hosted English Premiere League preseason games.
+This is the second straight summer Philly has hosted English Premier League preseason games.
 In 2026, the Linc will host six World Cup matches.

 Arsenal and Liverpool, two of the most popular teams in the English Premier League, will face off in a preseason match Wednesday night at Lincoln Financial Field.